inaka/cowboy-trails/README.md

 trails:single_host_compile(Trails),
 ```

-In this way each handler keeps their own routes, as it's supposed it should be,
+This way each handler keeps their own routes, as it should be, and you can
-and then you can merge them easily.
+merge them easily.

 ## Example

 For more information about `cowboy_trails`, how to use it and the different
 functions that it exposes, please check this [Example](./example).